primer/octicons/lib/octicons_node/README.md

 #### `keywords`

 Returns an array of keywords for the icon.
-The data [comes from `lib/data.json`](https://github.com/primer/octicons/blob/master/lib/data.json).
+The data comes from the [data file in lib](../data.json).
 Consider contributing more aliases for the icons.

 ```js
 octicons.x.keywords